ckcollab/ckcollab/_posts/2021-08-06-Ckc-Clutch-Award.md

 <!--more-->

-Located in Coeur d’Alene, Idaho, CKC is a web development agency with an experienced and dedicated team.
+Located in Coeur d’Alene, Idaho, CKC is a software web development agency with an experienced and dedicated team.
 Our team has been using new advanced technologies such as Django + Python, ReactJs, VueJs, and React Native to provide tailored solutions that fit our client’s needs.
 We strive to help startups and growing businesses create, improve, or fix their app.